 The activities proposed in this project will not have any duplication with other projects or initiatives.
 Rather, there might be several programs and projects the executing agencies might implement in which the proposed project will seek complementarity.
+The table below shows some of the projects that are planned for implementation during the 12 FYP.